The Best Contemporary Art Galleries in Toronto

 Here are the best contemporary art galleries in Toronto.

 What would the city's contemporary art scene be without MOCCA?
 It's hard to believe that the gallery has only occupied its spot on West Queen West since 2005 (after a relocation from North York).
-Under the careful guidance of Artistic Director David Liss, the gallery has become the city's preeminent destination for contemporary art from both Canadian and international artists.
-A move away from Queen Street appears on the horizon, but one thinks that only brighter things are on the horizon for this most important gallery.
+Under the careful guidance of Artistic Director David Liss, the space has become the city's preeminent destination for contemporary art from both Canadian and international artists.
+A move away from Queen Street is imminent (though the new location has yet to be determined), but one thinks that only brighter things are on the horizon for this most important Toronto gallery.
 More »

 Formerly located on Lisgar Street in the heart of the so-called Art and Design District, the Mercer moved north to Bloor and Lansdowne a few years ago and hasn't looked back since.
 Now housed in a beautiful building designed by Casa Loma architect, E.J.
 Lennox, the gallery continues to pursue some of the most ambitious programming in the city, with what appears to be greater emphasis on video and site-specific installations.
 An artist-run centre, the Mercer has an ongoing open call for submissions.
 More »

-One of the most exciting galleries to open in Toronto of late, this warehouse-style space located near Sterling Road has attracted some big-name artists since opening its doors about a year ago.
+This warehouse-style space located near Sterling Road has attracted some big-name artists since opening its doors roughly two and half years ago.
 Formerly of Clark and Faria Gallery, gallery owner and director Daniel Faria acquired loads of experience before opening his own space, a fact which is underscored by the talented roster his new gallery already represents.
-An early show by Douglas Coupland drew much attention to the gallery, and I would expect more of the same in the future.
+Roster artists include Douglas Coupland, Mark Lewis, Derek Liddington, and Kristine Moran.
 More »